platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 ## Log levels

-Your app might output logs with distinct severity levels.
+Your app may output logs with distinct severity levels.
 But as Plaform.sh only reads logs from `stdout`, this distinction is lost and everything gets logged at `INFO` level.

 To preserve the original log level, use a language-specific syslog module/package for logging.